jtarini/Weather/README.md

 iOS application built to highlight MVP (Model View Presenter) with Moya, RxSwift, Swinject, ObjectMapper and SkeletonView.
 This example project is integrated with OpenWeatherMap API.

+## Instructions

+Add your OpenWeatherMap API Key in the class Classes/Networking/OpenWeatherAPI.swift line 30

 ## Built With

 * [Moya](https://github.com/Moya/Moya)